 TWO-BOAT SCHEDULE IN EFFECT

-Two Boat Schedule in Effect This is a message from Washington State Ferries:
+Fa/Va/SW – REMINDER- 2-Boat Schedule in effect until further notice This is a message from Washington State Ferries:

-The two-boat schedule will be in effect beginning with the 12:05 departure from Vashon Island while the Sealth is moved to the Seattle/Bremerton route to replace the Kitsap.
-Please refer to the 2-Boat Emergency Schedule at: www.wsdot.wa.gov/ferries/pdf/fvs_twoboat_Public%20schedule%20V10_20160915.pdf” This message was posted at 13:40 on Sunday and will be updated as needed.
+The two-boat schedule is in effect until further notice with the Cathlamet and Issaquah.